Hate RFID Asset Tracking Systems? Beacons Can Help!

 QR Codes: A very specific kind of matrix barcode.
 Like other barcodes, they are cheap to manufacture, easy to dispose of, and ideal for tracking that doesn’t require real time information or automated tracking.

 WiFi: These tags are able to, in part, leverage existing WiFi ecosystems, making them very popular in industries like healthcare.
-They act almost the same as Bluetooth beacons with one big difference: energy usage.
+They act almost the same as Bluetooth tags with one big difference: energy usage.
 WiFi was designed to be highly efficient and therefore uses a large amount of bandwidth.
 The result is more energy usage and higher associated costs.

 Why hasn’t Bluetooth always been an asset tracking powerhouse?